ElliotHYLee/DeepVIO/README.md

    - Remote Development by Microsoft

 ## Qucik View: Results
 To quickly view the results, you do not need to run any model.
 The result data is provided in ~/src/src/Results/.
-To plot the result data, you can simply use:
+To plot the result data, you can simply run:

 ```bash